As you’re probably already aware, It’s hard to find ways to get coaching clients never mind becoming a fully booked coach.

 And now they are back in person as well as online.

-They can be soul-destroying at first because people may not show up to your meet-ups.
+They can be soul-destroying at first because potential coaching clients may not show up to your meet-ups.

 Suck it up!

 There are two keys to being successful with Meetup.